abnayfeh/olist-ecommerce-customer-insights/README.md

 How do product categories scale in terms of orders and revenue?
 Are operational issues (late deliveries) impacting core revenue drivers?

+**Data Preparation**
+Data was cleaned, joined, and transformed using Python (pandas) prior to visualization.
+An analytics-ready fact table was created at the order-item level, with engineered features to simplify KPI computation in Tableau.

 **Dashboard Structure**

 **Page A — Executive Overview**